timsliu/platypus/README.md

 ## [Environment](#environment)

-Platypus has the following system requirements:
+PyPlatypus has the following system requirements:

 Python
 ```